omkarcloud/botasaurus/README.md

 Botasaurus comes fully baked, with batteries included.
 Here is a list of things it can do that no other web scraping framework can:

-- **Most Stealthiest Framework LITERALLY**: In the entire JS and Python Universe, we are literally the most stealthy framework, even more stealthy than `undetected-chromedriver` and `puppeteer-stealth`.
-Our framework can easily bypass Cloudflare JS and Captcha Challenges, and your bots can easily visit websites like `https://nowsecure.nl/`.
-For more details, [see this FAQ.](https://github.com/omkarcloud/botasaurus/tree/master#can-you-bypass-cloudflareimperva-challenges)
+- **Most Stealthiest Framework LITERALLY**: Based on our benchmarks, which we encourage you to read [here](https://github.com/omkarcloud/botasaurus-vs-undetected-chromedriver-vs-puppeteer-stealth-benchmarks), our framework stands as the most stealthy in both the JS and Python universes.
+It is more stealthy than the popular Python library `undetected-chromedriver` and the well-known JavaScript library `puppeteer-stealth` in terms of stealth capabilities.
+Botasaurus can easily visit websites like `https://nowsecure.nl/`.
+For usage, [see this FAQ.](https://github.com/omkarcloud/botasaurus/tree/master#can-you-bypass-cloudflareimperva-challenges)
-- **Defeat Cloudflare with HTTP Requests:** No HTTP library, be it `httpx`, `hrequests`, or `cloudscraper`, can defeat Cloudflare, but we can 😤!
-[Read on to learn how.](https://github.com/omkarcloud/botasaurus/tree/master#how-to-scrape-cloudflare-protected-websites-with-simple-http-requests)
+- **Access Cloudflare Websites with Simple HTTP Requests:** We can access Cloudflare-protected pages using simple HTTP requests.
+For usage, [see this FAQ.](https://github.com/omkarcloud/botasaurus/tree/master#how-to-scrape-cloudflare-protected-websites-with-simple-http-requests)
-- **SSL Support for Authenticated Proxy:** We are the first and only Python Web Scraping Framework to offer SSL support for authenticated proxies.
-No other web scraping libraries be it cloudscraper, seleniumwire, playwright provides this unique feature, enabling you to easily bypass Cloudflare detection when using authenticated proxies.
+- **SSL Support for Authenticated Proxy:** We are the first and only Python Web Scraping Framework as of writing to offer SSL support for authenticated proxies.
+No other browser automatio libraries be it seleniumwire, puppeteer, playwright offers this important web scraping feature, enabling you to easily access Cloudflare detection when using authenticated proxies.
 - **Data Cleaners:** Clean data scraped from the website with ease.
 - **Debuggability:** When a crash occurs due to an incorrect selector, etc., Botasaurus pauses the browser instead of closing it, facilitating painless on-the-spot debugging.
 - **Caching:** Botasaurus allows you to cache web scraping results, ensuring lightning-fast performance on subsequent scrapes.